Sammy’s joy of movement

 When you breathe (timings) has no known effect on movement efficiency, motor learning or exercise safety.

 (However….different breathing techniques are great to explore and play with, breathing cues act as a great reminder to relax during movements, give a focal point and breathwork patterns may become more important when working at a high level or when working in rehab.
 Diaphragmatic breathing helps to calm the nervous system and feed muscles during work as well as eliciting feelings of post-class bliss).
 I am personally a fan of cueing breathing, but am mindful not to overload individuals new to exercise and aim to keep things simple and encouraging.
+Functional breathing has amazing benefits for chronic pain, anxiety, overcoming sleep, breathing, digestive issues and much more and for athletes appropriate breathing is fundamental.
+I am intending on becoming a functional breath instructor to support clients.

 I focus on movement rather than muscles (because load is the reliable predictor of injury NOT form)